dorisludo/Electricity-Data-ETL/Plotting/Mexico/README.md

 * X-Axis: Hour
 * Y-Axis: Electricity Load
 * Plots with colored area indicate that the area is serviced by at least 2 systems.
-* While plotting the charts, I have also queried the data with conditions to capture potential missing data.
+* While plotting the charts, I have also queried the data with conditions to capture missing data.
 Query results could be found in the `Associated Jupyter Notebook` linked above.
+> Listed dates under region name indicate that for the named region and the dates, hourly data is missing for 1 hour or more.
+> *Region, Data Incomplete* indicates that for named region, at least 1 full month's hourly data is missing.

 ## 2016
 [Full Size Figure](https://github.com/dorisludo/Electricity-Data-ETL/blob/master/Images/Mexico_2016.png)